APLConfiguration

 func modifications() -> String

-Override if required to set default values into your properties.
-By default, sets properties as follows: NSString/String=nil, NSInteger/Int=0, float=0.0, double=0.0, BOOL/Bool=NO. You should ensure that all reset values conform to minimum and maximum values, list entries and regular expressions.
+Set default values into your properties.
+You should ensure that all reset values conform to minimum and maximum values, list entries and regular expressions.
 Any values that are non-conforming will be output to the console.

 Objective-C example